-The Public Interest Disclosures Act 2010 (the PID Act) replaces the Whistle Blowers Act 1994.
+The Public Interest Disclosures Act 2010 (the PID Act) replaced the Whistle Blowers Act 1994.
 The PID Act aims to ensure that government is open and accountable by providing protection for those who speak out about wrongdoing or in other words, make a public interest disclosure (PID).
 Making a public interest disclosure is sometimes referred to as ‘whistleblowing'.

 Reporting suspected wrongdoing is vital to the integrity of the Queensland public sector.